bombasticSlacks/3-skill/Gear.md

 > Example: a tool kit has Charges(3) charges, means it can be used 3 times.

 These can be replaced when finding relevant materials, or by purchasing charges.

+### Free Action
+Using this gear doesn't require any time to pass.

 ### Comestibles
 Covers any type of gear that is destroyed or made useless by using.
 The act of using a comestible destroys it.
 There are a few specialized categories of comestible: